dotnet/csharplang/spec/enums.md

 >[!NOTE]
 >char cannot be used as an underlying type.

-An enum declaration that does not explicitly declare an underlying type has an underlying type of `int`.
+\[*Example*: An enum declaration that does not explicitly declare an underlying type has an underlying type of `int`.

 The example